suasuasuasuasua/nixos-config/README.md

 - Thin client notebook (Fedora with determinate-nix running home-manager)
 - Mainly for web browsing, tinkering, note-taking, and light coding
+- Running Fedora Workstation
+  - Bouncing between KDE and Gnome
+  - Decent support for the Chrombook hardware out of the box

 ## Setup